bw-math/bw-math/source/assignments/projects/02_GRAPHING_II.rst

 Graphing II: Histograms
 =======================

-    The picture is a model of reality.
+    What can be shown, cannot be said.

     - Ludwig Wittgenstein

-In this lab, you will get familiar with the statistical plotting features of **Python** using several famous datasets from the history of science.
+In this lab, you will get *even more* familiar with the statistical plotting features of **Python** using several famous datasets from the history of science.

 .. _project_three_instructions: